lynnpepin/arbitration-opt-out-templates/Snapchat/README.md

 # Using the template

-TODO

-There are six locations you need to update in the template:
+To opt out of Snapchat's arbitration clause in the United States, use[this template](./snapchat_opt_out_template.md):

+1. Fill out the following six locations:

-- [ ] Legal name
+    1. Legal name

-- [ ] Address
+    2. Address

-- [ ] Snapchat username
+    3. Snapchat username

-- [ ] Email address used to set up the account
+    4. Email address used to set up the account

-- [ ] Email address currently used with the account
+    5. Email address currently used with the account

-- [ ] Signature (if printed)
+    6. Signature (if printed)

+2. Send the clause to Snapchat by:

+    1. Emailing them at [arbitration-opt-out@snap.com](mailto:arbitration-opt-out@snap.com), or

+    2. Printing out the template and mailing it to "*Snap Inc., Attn: Arbitration Opt-out, 3000 31st Street, Santa Monica, CA 90405*"

-# SnapChat arbitration opt-out
+# Snapchat arbitration summary

-TLDR: SnapChat's US Terms of Service have:
+Here is a summary of what's included in Snapchat's arbitration clauses in the US:

   - An arbitration clause